LangdalP/PocketBlog/posts/example.md

 # Example Article
 <p class="article-info">Some text written on the 24th of August</p>

 This article is just an example of how to write and format an article for PocketBlog.
-Just write a markdown document and put it in the `articles`folder.
+Just write a markdown document and put it in the `posts` folder.

 ## A Few Peculiarities